-Gluten-Free Blackberry Brie Tartlets are the perfect bite-sized appetizer!
-This gluten-free jam tart recipe has a flaky buttery gluten-free pastry shells filled with melted creamy brie, and blackberry jam, and fresh blackberries.
+Gluten-Free Jam Tarts are the perfect bite-sized appetizer!
+This gluten-free jam tart recipe has a flaky buttery gluten-free pastry shell filled with melted creamy brie, blackberry jam, and fresh blackberries.
 This a great recipe for the holidays!

 There's just something about a bite-sized appetizer that makes entertaining look so elegant.
-These miniature jam tarts look like something you'd be served at a high-end restaurant or even at a wedding.
-Not to mention they are super cute!
+These miniature homemade jam tarts look like something served at a high-end restaurant, but are made with simple ingredients.

-- Brie: Creamy melty brie pairs lovely with this blackberry jam.
+- Brie: Creamy melty brie pairs perfectly with this blackberry jam.

 - Thyme: Optional, but serves as a beautiful garnish.
 You can also add some fresh thyme to your serving tray if not directly onto the tartlets.

-- Gluten-Free Tartlet Shells: Use my gluten-free mini tartlet shell recipe.
-It is made up of unsalted butter, sour cream gluten-free flour, baking powder, salt, and ice-cold water.
+- Gluten-Free Tart Shells: You can use this gluten-free mini tartlet shell recipe for the pastry base.
+The pastry ingredients include unsalted butter, sour cream gluten-free flour, baking powder, a pinch of salt, and ice-cold water.

 Preheat the oven to 400° F.

-Cut the rind off the wheel of brie.
-Measure out 1 teaspoon or 3 grams of brie, adding it to the center of each tartlet.
-I use a food scale for accuracy.
+Cut the rind off the wheel of the brie.
+Add 1 teaspoon or 3 grams to the center of each tartlet.
+(I use a food scale for accuracy).

 Place the tarts back into the oven for 5-7 minutes, or until the brie is melted.

-Remove the mini muffin pan from the oven and carefully transfer the tarts to a tray.
-Let the cheese cool for 5 minutes.
+Remove the mini muffin pan from the oven.
+Carefully transfer each tart individually to a cooling rack.
+Allow the tarts to cool for five minutes.

 These tartlets make a lovely appetizer on any party spread and go perfectly with a glass of champagne or white wine.
 We love adding them to charcuterie boards, which adds an unexpected treat.